FAQ's

 The College’s Parents and Friends Association also provides welcome events for all new students and their families at the end of Term 4 each year.

-Information regarding transport options to and from the College can be found on our Location and Transport page otherwise please email norwestbus@nwcc.nsw.edu.au with your child’s name, home address and expected or current cohort and we will provide available transport options for you.
+Information regarding transport options to and from the College can be found on our Location and Transport page.

 Please visit our Hours and Routines page to find out more.

 Yes!
-We offer before and after school care as well as vacation care during school holidays.
+We offer before and after school care as well as vacation care during school holidays to Primary aged children.
 Please view our OSHC page to find out more.

-Yes, we teach Mandarin from Kindergarten to Year 6 and again in Years 7 and 8.
+Yes, we teach Mandarin in Year 7 and 8.
+Students in Kindergarten to Year 6 engage in a STEM program.

 No, to reduce costs the winter uniform is simply the summer uniform with a blazer, and a jumper if extra warmth is required.
 All items are available from our Uniform Shop located on campus.